Florida Museum of Photographic Arts

-The Florida Museum of Photographic Arts (FMoPA) is a museum dedicated to exhibiting important photographic art as central to contemporary life and culture.
-FMoPA also enriches the community by operating outreach programs to educate children and adults.
-FMoPA is one of fewer than ten museums in the United States dedicated exclusively to photography and one of two such museums in Florida.
-In addition, the museum is home to high-impact community programs such as the Children's Literacy Through Photography program for at-risk children and adult photography classes, workshops, and children's summer camps.
-Following the museum's move in 2023, FMoPA is now situated in historic Ybor City, promising growth and a new, dynamic environment to showcase its extensive collection and host exhibitions from acclaimed photographers.
+The Florida Museum of Photographic Arts (FMoPA) is a museum dedicated to exhibiting photographic art as central to contemporary life and culture.
+The museum was founded in 2001 by Cynthia L. Flowers, Charles J. Levin, and Vincent Sorrentino.
+It began in a storefront in Old Hyde Park Village in Tampa, Florida.
+Sorrentino, a New York art dealer who was then living in Tampa, curated many of the organization's early exhibitions.

-Prior to being renamed the Florida Museum of Photographic Arts in the summer of 2006, FMoPA was named the Tampa Gallery of Photographic Arts.
+In addition to its exhibitions, FMoPA offers educational and community programs for adults and youth.
+The museum's activities have included photography courses, outreach initiatives, the Annual Members' Show, and the International Photography Competition.
+In 2023, the museum relocated to Ybor City.

 Permanent collection

-The photographic works in the growing permanent collection include an entire suite of Harold Edgerton's landmark works using his invention, the strobe light.
+The photographic works in the growing permanent collection include a suite of Harold Edgerton's works using his invention, the strobe light.
 Also in the collection are Len Prince's celebrity portraits, a notable Dorothea Lange, a portrait of Ansel Adams by Judy Dater, scenes of Pittsburgh by Charles "Teenie" Harris and a body of work by Dianora Niccolini, a pioneer in the photographing of the male nude.
 The female nude is well represented in a work by Ruth Bernhard.
 Burk Uzzle's iconic Woodstock scenes as well as Bud Lee's unforgettable views of the 1960s and 1970s counterculture document important moments in American history.
 More historical moments are found in an expanding collection of panoramic (or "Cirkut") photographs taken in the early 20th century, including views of the construction of the Panama Canal and of early Tampa history.